Benjamin144/Thorin-Flask-App/README.md

 ### Providing feedback to the user ###
 I will use a 'flash' function, that allows us to provide users with feedback, by using the flash function!

+### Signing up to Heroku ###
+Experimenting with Heroku's deployment platform that will allow us to deploy our code to a server for all the world to see!

+### Creating a new Heroku app ###
+Do this from the heroku apps command, Creates a new app on Heroku by creating a new app on the Heroku dashboard

+### The Heroku Toolbelt ###
+The Heroku Toolbelt, where stuff happens!
+It allows us to us Heroku functionlity from the CLI.
+Firstly, we need to log from the CLI and then we'll heroku commands to access different pieces of functionality

+### Pushing to Heroku ###
+Our Heroku deployment, pushes our code to the Heroku server by adding a new git remote that points to the server and pushing to that remote